-Thus, with regard to the protection of the fair value of the political liberties, it would seem that the argument for preferring POD over WSC is to some degree incomplete.
+Thus, with regard to the protection of the fair value of the political liberties, it would seem that the argument for preferring POD over WSC is to some degree unconvincing.
 Rawls has not shown that the fair value of the political liberties can be secured only under POD, and the view that this should be the case in fact stands in tension with some of the other commitments of his theory.
-We should therefore conclude that, while a POD is plausibly a type of regime that could do well in terms of institutionalizing Rawls's first principle of justice, Rawls does not give us sufficient reason to conclude that his first principle could not also be satisfied, through the use of alternative political strategies, under WSC.
+We should therefore conclude that, whilst a POD is plausibly a type of regime that could do well in terms of institutionalizing Rawls's first principle of justice, Rawls does not give us sufficient reason to conclude that his first principle could not also be satisfied under WSC.